What you should know about copyright as an author or creator

 - I own the copyright in my tattoo, right?

 Natasha Mohunlal is an associate at KISCH IP's trade mark department.
-She specialises in trade mark prosecution, including trade mark availability searches and filings, as well as in litigation, including trade mark oppositions, infringement litigation, company and close corporation name objections.Send a legal query to Natasha Mohunlal
+She specialises in trade mark prosecution, including trade mark availability searches and filings, as well as in litigation, including...
+Read more about Natasha Mohunlal